jeremygray/pyfilesec/docs/source/index.rst

 to hire someone to "break in on your behalf"; hopefully that is not possible, even for a well-funded adversary.
 So it is possible to lose data by trying to secure it.

-**Development status:** The development status is **alpha**, meaning that major API changes and bugs are possible.
+**Development status:** The development status is **beta**, meaning that minor API changes and bugs are possible.
 The development emphasis is currently on refactoring the code for Python 3.
 Documentation is a work in progress.
-A few extensions are planned, notably alternative encryption backends (likely pycrypto and gpg) and using zip for archives.
+A few extensions are planned, notably alternative encryption backends (likely gpg support) and using zip for archives.
 File permissions on Windows needs work.